gkdivya/EVA/6_BatchNormalization_Regularization/README.md

 ## Collaborators and the contribution details:

 - Divya Kamat (divya.r.kamat@gmail.com)</br>
-   Python files and creation of skeleton for the complete project </br>
+   Modularising the code and creation of skeleton for the complete project </br>
    Integration of all normalizations as experiment details </br>
-   Function for train and test files </br>
-   Function to plot the loss of multiple models </br> Function to misclassify images </br>

 - Divya G K (gkdivya@gmail.com)</br>
    Network with Group Normalization </br>